 Cities can evolve at pace when the right social, economic, entrepreneurial and creative conditions are allowed to prevail.
 These in turn foster progress, confidence and optimism for the future.
 This is Belfast today almost two decades after the historic Good Friday Agreement – a modern outward-looking city that is putting its best foot forward in terms of tourism, business and culture.

 It has been nearly six years since I was last there for a visit, I really don’t know why I left it so long?
-Perhaps some outdated notions of Northern Ireland and Belfast still linger in my soft Southern sub-consciousness?
-Then there is the notion that it’s somehow further away than it actually, another fantasy prevalent beyond the border counties.
+Perhaps some outdated notions of Northern Ireland and Belfast still linger in my soft Southern sub-consciousness.
+Then there is the notion that it is somehow further away than it actually is, another fantasy prevalent beyond the border counties.
 Truth is, it’s a two to five-hour car journey from most places in the South or a pleasant two-hour 20-minute train ride from Dublin.

 I have come back to a different Belfast even from then; there was no Titanic Belfast experience for starters.
 The city has also been named the best place to visit in 2018 by Lonely Planet, imagine.
 I am thinking that Belfast-born Lonely Planet co-founder Maureen Wheeler must have taken some pride in that, something that was unimaginable when she set up the publication with her co-founder husband Tony in the early 70’s.